jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 @title[Using References in Query API]
 ## Using References in Query API

-- We have seen a from Correspondance Form -> Contact Form
+- We have seen a reference from Correspondance Form -> Contact Form
 - Now we can get further data from the Contact Form by creating a query formula

 +++